 Analytics and Insight Leadership

-As a data science strategy consultant, I guide your data analytics team on priorities, methods, and stakeholder engagement.
-I provide data projects oversight and ensure that analytics work delivers business value, not just dashboards.
+I guide your data analytics team on priorities, methods, and stakeholder engagement.
+I oversee data projects and ensure analytics work delivers business value, not just dashboards.
 I represent analytics at the executive level.
 I challenge whether you're measuring what matters.

 Architecture and Platform Decisions